aafa/portfolio/README.md

-# portfolio
+# Сhallenges
-A collection of small challenges that I did in the past
+Collection of a noteworthy challenges that I did in the past.

 ### Market Matching
 https://github.com/aafa/matching